 Solution: Create clear communication guidelines and have the right tools in place

-Since team members may report to more than one manager, the details on the employee’s progress needs to be clearly documented in central location that is accessible to both the managers and employees.
+Since team members may report to more than one manager, the details on the employee’s progress need to be clearly documented in central location that is accessible to both the managers and employees.
 Availability of employee performance data allows managers to compare notes, ensuring the right developmental and training plans for employees.

 If you are part of a matrix organization, make sure to check out Pavestep’s performance management solution.
 We are perfectly designed for matrix/agile teams.
 Book a demo with us today!